richardartoul/folder-monitor/README.md

 ![Folder-Monitor Stress Tests](resources/stress_tests.png)

+## Development

+If you want to develop the folder-monitor program further, the easiest way is to install and use [Leiningen](http://leiningen.org/).
+With Leiningen installed, changing the source code is easy:

+1. Clone this repo
+2. Make any modifications that you like to core.clj
+3. Inside the project directory, execute `lein run <options>` to compile and run the program
+4. Inside the project directory, execute `lein uberjar` to create an executable jar file that can be distributed to others

 ## Bugs

+### Large Numbers of Small Files

 One of the issues I found while stress testing the application is that it will fail if too many files are added to the folder at once.
 The limit (on my system) occurred when I tried to simultaneously add more than 500 files to the folder in quick succession, with each file being only a single line in length.
 I believe this issue is caused simply by blocking IO.
 Since the files are so small, they're added to the folder before the program can process each event and trigger a rename.
 Eventually an event is triggered and it encounters a blocked thread, causing a silent failure.